-We capture Aareal Bank's balanced liquidity profile in its baa2 Liquid Resources score, in line its baa2 initial score.
-The score reflects the bank's cash position and liquid interbank assets (€1.5 billion as of year-end 2019), as well as its high-quality treasury portfolio (€7.3 billion), which mainly consists of public-sector debtors and covered bonds, all of which are investment grade.
+We capture Aareal's balanced liquidity profile in its baa2 Liquid Resources score, in line with its baa2 initial score.
+The score reflects the bank's cash position and liquid interbank assets (€4.4 billion as of June 2020), as well as its high-quality treasury portfolio (€7.2 billion), which mainly consists of public-sector debtors and covered bonds, all of which are investment grade.

 Moreover, additional liquidity could be generated through the issuance of covered bonds.
-As of September 2019, and based on an outstanding issuance of €10.7 billion, the over-collateralisation in Aareal's mortgage cover pool stood at 16% on an unstressed present value basis.
-Because the minimum over-collateralisation level, consistent with a Aaa covered bond rating, was 10.5% as of the same date, Aareal Bank has some leeway for using its existing cover pool to generate fresh liquidity through the issuance of covered bonds.
+As of June 2020, and based on an outstanding issuance of €10.6 billion, the over-collateralisation in Aareal's mortgage cover pool was 13.2% on an unstressed present value basis.
+Because the minimum over-collateralisation level, consistent with a Aaa covered bond rating, was 12.0% as of the same date, Aareal has some leeway for using its existing cover pool to generate fresh liquidity through the issuance of covered bonds.